dbermond/screencast/README.md

 - The default settings for container format and audio/video encoders will produce a video that is ready to be uploaded to [YouTube](https://www.youtube.com/).

-- The default `pulse` audio input setting (`-i` option) will be suitable for most users as it will use the default recording device configured in pulseaudio, as long as FFmpeg was compiled with ALSA and pulseaudio support.
+- The default `pulse` audio input setting (`-i` option) will be suitable for most users as it will use the default recording device configured in PulseAudio, as long as FFmpeg was compiled with ALSA and PulseAudio support.

 ## LIMITATIONS
 **screencast** currently records only display `0` and screen `0`